Holiday Extras travel insurance review

 What is Holiday Extras travel insurance?

-Holiday Extras has been selling travel insurance for over 30 years and sells over half a million travel insurance policies each year.
-Holiday Extras travel insurance is sold and administered by Holiday Extras Cover Limited who are regulated by the Financial Conduct Authority (FCA).
+Holiday Extras has been selling travel insurance for over 40 years and sells over half a million travel insurance policies each year.
+Holiday Extras travel insurance is sold and administered by Holiday Extras Cover Limited which is regulated by the Financial Conduct Authority (FCA).

-Holiday Extras travel insurance is provided by Taurus Insurance Services and the travel insurance is underwritten by Great Lakes Insurance SE.
+Holiday Extras travel insurance is underwritten by Great Lakes Insurance UK Limited.

 Holiday Extras travel insurance key features